If the question, “What personal training certification should I get” sounds familiar, you are probably contemplating, or

 Initial client consultations allow you to safely and effectively assess compatibility, and to work with clients to develop goals.

 Before clients begin an exercise program, they should obtain a pre-participation health appraisal screening in case there are positive coronary risk factors associated with cardiovascular disease (CVD).

-The curriculum heavily emphasizes assessing the health status of your clients and knowing when to refer them to a qualified healthcare professional.
+The curriculum heavily emphasizes assessing the health status of your clients and knowing when to refer them to a qualified healthcare professional, which is part of the duties of a personal trainer.

 You will cover the purpose of performing physical assessments on clients, as well as ways to be sure that the instruments used when conducting physical assessments are valid and reliable.

 NSCA does a great job covering the importance of the validity and reliability of tests.

 Since not every test is for every client, it is imperative to learn and understand each test to determine the best, most appropriate one for your client.

 For instance, clients struggling with obesity may want to avoid certain assessments at first, while other clients refrain from certain fitness assessments if they do not relate to their goals.

 Choosing the proper fitness assessments is a key skill excellently fleshed out in this section.

 Next, NSCA covers the protocols for selected fitness tests, and how to properly conduct and read them.

 Conveniently included in the population-wide normative data from test results.

 Your clients can gain a perspective on where they stand relative to the overall population, and where they are to their goals.

 The technique is Key!